 Effectively operationalizing research findings.
 The end goal of big data research is often obvious.
 In industry, it is usually to improve products in service of their consumers; in academia, it is usually to inform society at-large.
 What is not trivial is how to translate research insights into these end goals.
 For example, research on photo and video streams on a social media site might prompt platform managers to automate the flagging or removal of pernicious content.
 Studies of societal crisis that use multimedia data feeds could be operationalized by deploying public alert systems that ingest real-time information and respond to probabilistically “tail-end” events.
 Insights about social bias could be disseminated via visually engaging web pamphlets.
 In practice, none of these things are easy to do (well) and the complexity of the media involved only makes them harder.

 With so much diverse data to dig into, the future of quantitative social science is exciting, particularly for those studying the granularities of individual-level behavior.
 In doing so, we must make sure that this research is ethical, robust and ultimately useful.
 This demands that we not only look inward to our own social science subfields, but outward to tools in engineering disciplines.
 Although it will take effort to tackle these challenges, it is worth the result: bringing social science to a new frontier by learning from multimedia big data.

-Soubhik Barari is a data scientist and an incoming Ph.D. student in Government at Harvard University.
-The views expressed here are his own.
+Soubhik Barari is a computational social scientist and an affiliate of the Institute for Quantitative Social Science at Harvard University.
+The views expressed here are